 Parent Manuals for each camp are available on the Camp Forms page.
-Parent Manuals contains all you need to know about camp, including lunches, field trips, swimming activities, camp clothes, hours, and more.
+Parent Manuals contains all you need to know about camp, including lunches, camp clothes, hours, and more.
 When you sign the Emergency Form, you’ll need to confirm you’ve read the Summer Camp Parent Manual.

 To choose an age-appropriate camp for your child, use the grade that your child will be entering in the fall.
 All campers in preschool programs must be of age by the first day of camp.
 Proof of age may be required.

 Pay in full when you register or select installment billing.
 For installment billing, you pay for the first session of camp in full and then your debit/credit card will be charged the Thursday before the next session of camp begins.
 Fees must be paid in full prior to your child attending camp.
 Payment plans are available if needed.
 Please contact the Park District office at (847) 223-7529 for more information.

 Park District camp staff is composed of recreation professionals, educators, teacher’s aides, college students studying related fields and high school students.
 Each camp site has a Camp Director who oversees day-to-day operations.
 Staff are certified in First Aid, CPR and AED and have attended training on safety policies and procedures, management techniques and lesson planning.

 Camper Drop-Off and Pick-Up